When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

-\item {\bf Trajectory Design for Data Ferries}.
-Robotic data ferries operate similarly to robotic relays, except that they move between the nodes in order to physically transport data.
-Data ferries are suitable only in scenarios where the application using data to be transferred tolerate the delay introduced by the movement of the data ferry.
-In some cases, the source node produces data continuously, which requires to design a periodic (or quasi-periodic) trajectory.
-These periodic trajectories are optimized generally by maximizing the end-to-end throughput or maximizing the energy efficiency of the data transfer process (i.e., minimizing the energy cost of transferring one bit of data).
+{\bf ii.
+Trajectory Design for Data Ferries}.
+Robotic data ferries operate similarly to robotic relays, except that they move between the nodes to physically transport data.
+Data ferries are suitable only in scenarios where the application tolerates the delay introduced by the movement of the data ferry.
+In some cases, the source node produces data continuously, which requires designing a periodic (or quasi-periodic) trajectory.
+These periodic trajectories are generally optimized by maximizing the end-to-end throughput or maximizing the energy efficiency of the data transfer process (i.e. minimizing the energy cost of transferring one bit of data).

-In \cite{CATP8}, the authors considered the problem of designing a closed trajectory for a UAV acting as a data ferry between two nodes.
-The objective was to maximize the end-to-end throughput.
+In \cite{CATP8}, the authors designed a closed trajectory for a \ac{UAV} acting as a data ferry to maximize the end-to-end throughput.
 In \cite{LiceaEUSIPCO2019b}, we studied the problem of a ground \ac{MR} acting as a ferry that must gather data from various sensors and then move towards a fusion center to deliver the data.
 We studied the tradeoff between the energy consumption of the \ac{MR} and the end-to-end throughput.
-In \cite{CATP18}, we considered the problem of a \ac{UAV} acting as a data ferry between two nodes.
-We optimized its closed trajectory to maximize the end-to-end throughput.
-To do this, we parametrized the trajectory using Fourier series and then optimized the coefficients.

-In \cite{mob10}, the authors optimize the trajectory of a UAV that collects the data from sensor nodes in an energy efficient manner for the network.
-In \cite{CATP17}, we optimized a 3D closed trajectory for a quadrotor \ac{UAV} to collect data in an energy efficient manner from various sensor nodes.
-What is interesting in this scenario is how as the \ac{UAV} increases its altitude, the region that it covers grows, but the channel losses also grow.
-Thus, a careful optimization of the \ac{UAV} altitude must be performed.
+In \cite{CATP18}, we considered the problem of a \ac{UAV} acting as a data ferry and we optimized its closed trajectory to maximize the end-to-end throughput.
+In \cite{mobb10}, the authors optimize the trajectory of a \ac{UAV} that collects the data from sensor nodes in an energy efficient manner.
+In \cite{CATP17}, we optimized a 3D trajectory for a quadrotor \ac{UAV} to collect data in an energy efficient manner.
+In this scenario, as the \ac{UAV} increases its altitude, the region that it covers grows, but the channel losses also grow.
+Thus, the \ac{UAV} altitude has to be carefully optimized.
+In \cite{LiuIEEETWC2021}, the authors consider a multirotor \ac{UAV} that must collect data from a sensor network.
+They optimize the location of the collection points and the 2D \ac{UAV} trajectory to minimize the \ac{AoI} of the data collected.
+The \ac{AoI} is a {\it freshness measure of the data}, it measures the time since its generation up to its delivery to the intended recipient.
+In \cite{ChenIEEETVT2023}, the authors consider a similar problem where a \ac{UAV} must collect data from some nodes and then deliver it to a fusion center via a cellular network.
+Since the cellular network is designed for ground users, it does not have coverage everywhere in the sky, and the \ac{UAV} may thus encounter various coverage holes at the altitude where it operates.
+In this problem, the authors optimize the \ac{UAV} trajectory to minimize the worst \ac{AoI} from all the nodes.